Amirarsalan-sn/Lunar-Lander/README.md

   <img src="images/formulas/reward_wrap.png" alt="reward wrapper">
 </p>

 This formula give exponential minus reward to the agent as long as it is hovering.
-But, hovering is essential for maintaining stabality.
+But, hovering is essential for maintaining stability.
 So, the agent needs to hover if it wants to gain balance and land safely.
 Therefore, a Hover Limit is presented into the formula: reward wrapper counts the steps of agents hovering, as far as these steps are below the Hover Limit we are fine.
-When the hovering steps exceeds the Hover Limit, the agent gets **exponentialy** bad rewards.
+When the hovering steps exceeds the Hover Limit, the agent gets **exponentially** bad rewards.
 But, there is another possiblity here, the agent can conclude going up is the best action always but why?
-Sofar, the agent thought going down would result in failure so it hovers, no we are saying that hovering is also bad so it can conclude going up is the best option available (if the mean of the rewards of "going up" is less than the mean of the reward of "going down").
+So far, the agent thought going down would result in failure so it hovers, no we are saying that hovering is also bad so it can conclude going up is the best option available (if the mean of the rewards of "going up" is less than the mean of the reward of "going down").
 In order to solve this issue, whenever the agent's speed is higher than a particular amount, a sufficient minus reward is returned.

 The reward wrapper code is as fallows:
 ```python